Small Change (Tom Waits album): Themes

 At the time of the recording of Small Change Waits was drinking more and more heavily, and life on the road was starting to take its toll on him.
 Waits, looking back at the period said:I was sick through that whole period [...]
 It was starting to wear on me, all the touring.
 I'd been travelling quite a bit, living in hotels, eating bad food, drinking a lot - too much.
 There's a lifestyle that's there before you arrive and you're introduced to it.
 It's unavoidable.

 Waits recorded the album in reaction to these hardships.
 This is evident in the pessimism and cynicism that pervade the record, with many songs, such as "The Piano Has Been Drinking" and "Bad Liver and a Broken Heart" presenting a bare and honest portrayal of alcoholism, while also cementing Waits' hard-living reputation in the eyes of many fans.
 The album's themes include those of desolation, deprivation, and, above all else, alcoholism.
 The cast of characters, which includes hookers, strippers and small-time losers, are, for the most part, night-owls and drunks; people lost in a cold, urban world.

 With the album Waits asserted that he "tried to resolve a few things as far as this cocktail-lounge, maudlin, crying-in-your-beer image that I have.
 There ain't nothin' funny about a drunk [...]
 I was really starting to believe that there was something amusing and wonderfully American about being a drunk.
 I ended up telling myself to cut that shit out."

 Beyond the serious themes with which the album deals, the lyrics are often also noted for their humour; with songs such as "The Piano Has Been Drinking" and "Bad Liver And A Broken Heart" including puns and jokes in their treatment of alcoholism, with the added humour in Waits' drunken diction.

 Cover

 The cover art features Waits sitting in a go-go dancer's dressing room, with a topless go-go dancer standing nearby.
-It was alleged that the go-go dancer pictured is Cassandra Peterson, best known as the iconic character Elvira, Mistress of the Dark.
-Peterson, however, says she's not sure of the authenticity of this claim.
+It was alleged that the go-go dancer pictured is Cassandra Peterson, who portrayed the iconic Elvira, Mistress of the Dark.
+Peterson, however, says she's not sure of the authenticity of this claim, stating, "I can’t say it’s completely not me—I can’t say it’s not true—but I have absolutely no recollection of doing it, if it is true....I do not remember the ’70s, for who-knows-what-all reasons.
+But anyway, it could be me.
+There is a possibility.
+But I just look and look and look at it and go, “It doesn’t look exactly like me.”
+I don’t know.
+Maybe it is."
+Peterson now asserts it is not her on the cover.
+Apparently it was an LA showgirl who went by the name of Jinx, who worked at Jumbo's Clown Room.